vaninaNina/Angular-project/README.md

 My Profile - this is the user’s personal area in the web application which they can access after successful login.
 There they can find personal details and see/access the posts which they have created.

+# Users and Guests:

+Non-registered users have limited access to the site’s features.
+Full access is granted once they have a registration.
+They can register with username, email and password.
+Users can sign up with their email and password and gain full access to all features.

+> For testing purposes, you can use the following user details for login:
+> email: peter@abv.bg, password: 123456

 # Installation and Running

 Navigate to the server directory: